 top command first.
 Try to identify which part of your system is becoming a bottleneck (CPU, Memory, Disk I/O, etc.).

-If the destination for your logs is a remote storage or service, adding a
+If the destination of your logs is remote storage or service, adding a

 flush_thread_count option will parallelize your outputs (the default is 1).
 Using multiple threads can hide the IO/network latency.
 This parameter is available for all output plugins.

 Note that this option does not improve the processing performance e.g. numerical computation, mutating record, etc.

 Ruby has GIL (Global Interpreter Lock), which allows only one thread to execute at a time.
 While I/O tasks can be multiplexed, CPU-intensive tasks will block other jobs.
 One of the CPU-intensive tasks in Fluentd is compression.